 # How to order and eat Tsukemen

-There are Tsukemen specialty shops, and Ramen shops that also serve Tsukemen.
+There are shops specialized in tsukemen, and ramen shops that also serve tsukemen.

-- Inside the shop, you will find a ticket vending machine (食券機) near the entrance (shown below).
+2) Inside the shop, you will usually find a ticket vending machine (食券機) near the entrance ( as shown below).

-This is a machine in a Ramen shop where Tsukemen is also available.
-So, there are many buttons for Ramen menus and Tsukemen menus.
+This is a machine in a ramen shop where tsukemen is also available.
+So, there are many buttons for ramen menus and tsukemen menus.
 The buttons for tsukemen are these green one in this shop’s case.
+Nowadays many shops display pictures or English on their machines, and the staff might come to help you, but just in case, here are some useful words if you are stuck in front of the machine not knowing what to push!

-You may need to choose “Hiya-mori(cold noodles)” or “Atsu-mori(hot noodles)” here.
+In some places you may need to choose between “Hiya-mori(cold noodles)” or “Atsu-mori(hot noodles)” here.
 They are a method for cooking noodles.

 You take the ticket and hand it over a shop staff behind the counter.
-Or you put the ticket on your table, then a shop staff will take it to pass the order to the kitchen.
+In some cases you put the ticket on your table, then a shop staff will take it to pass the order to the kitchen.

 Then, wait at your seat until your Tsukemen arrives.

-- When it arrived, taste the soup a little.
-Then add seasonings or toppings on your table or on the counter into your soup as you like.
-Now, you pick up some noodles and dip them into the soup.
-Then toss it well with soup.
+4) When it arrives, taste the soup a little.
+Then feel free to add the seasonings or toppings you can find on your table or on the counter.
+Now, pick up some noodles and dip them into the soup.
+Toss it well with soup then eat with a slurping sound!
+This is considered proper manner when eating Japanese noodles.

 If the soup is too spicy, eat noodles with toppings.
 It’ll milden the spiciness.

-- After finishing your noodles, ask a shop staff “Soup-wari”.
-It is soup stock to pour some into the remaining soup.
+5) After finishing your noodles, ask a shop staff for “Soup-wari”.
+It is some soup stock to pour in your bowl for you to drink it!

-The staff bring the container filled with soup stock.
-Or you pour it from a thermos bottle on the counter or the table by yourself.
+The staff will bring a container filled with soup stock.
+Or you can pour it from a thermos bottle on the counter or the table.

 (※There might be also shops which doesn’t correspond.)

-- You enjoyed Tsukemen?
+5) Did you like your tsukemen?
 Then, leave the shop saying “Gochisousama-deshita” to the shop staff.
-This phrase is Japanese table etiquette, which is used after you finish eating a meal toward the person who prepared the meal.
+This phrase is Japanese table etiquette, which is used after you finish eating to thank the person who prepared the meal.

 If you didn’t pay at the ticket vending machine, don’t forget to pay the bill at the cashier!